teonite/inspectr-cli/README.md

 	Install eslint `npm install -g eslint`

 4. If you're inspecting django app local, install django in your virtualenv.
-5. If you're using Inspectr in docker and you want to connect with RethinkDB on localhost run `docker run -t --net="host" -v $PWD/project:/code inspectr_cli`
+5. If you're using Inspectr in docker and you want to connect with RethinkDB running locally (not as a container) run `docker run -t --net="host" -v $PWD/project:/code inspectr_cli`

 [rethink]: https://www.rethinkdb.com/
 [dashboard]: https://git.teonite.net/inspectr/inspectr-dashboard